scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

     .. math:: f(x, y) = (4 - 2.1x^2 + \frac{x^4}{3})x^2 + xy + (4y^2 - 4)y^2

-    has multiple global and local minima.
-Find the global minima of this function.
+    has multiple local minima.
+Find a global minimum (there is more than one, each with the same value of the objective function) and at least one other local minimum.

     Hints:

         - Variables can be restricted to :math:`-2 < x < 2` and :math:`-1 < y < 1`.
-        - Use :func:`numpy.meshgrid` and :func:`matplotlib.pyplot.imshow` to
+        - :func:`numpy.meshgrid` and :func:`matplotlib.pyplot.imshow` can help
-          find visually the regions.
-        - Use :func:`scipy.optimize.minimize`, optionally trying out
-          several of its methods.

-    How many global minima are there, and what is the function value at those points?
-What happens for an initial guess of :math:`(x, y) = (0, 0)` ?
+          with visualization.
+        - Try minimizing with :func:`scipy.optimize.minimize` with an initial guess of :math:`(x, y) = (0, 0)`.
+Does it find the global minimum, or converge to a local minimum?
+What about other initial guesses?
+        - Try minimizing with :func:`scipy.optimize.differential_evolution`.

     :ref:`solution <sphx_glr_intro_scipy_auto_examples_plot_2d_minimization.py>`

-You can find all algorithms and functions with similar functionalities
-    in the documentation of :mod:`scipy.optimize`.

 See the summary exercise on :ref:`summary_exercise_optimize` for another, more advanced example.